-This water supply obtains water from one of more surface waters.
+This water supply obtains water from one or more surface waters.
 Surface water sources are susceptible to sources of contamination within the drainage basin.

-Surface Water Name Suscep tibility
+Surface Water Name Susceptibility

 Chariton River high

 Rathbun Lake high

 Other Information

 Turbidity is an indicator of treatment filter performance and is regulated as a treatment technique.